 Italian Ribollita soup- an enchanting recipe: black cabbage, plenty of vegetables, bread and cannellini beans

-- 300 gr stale bread with thick crust
+- 3 cups of stale bread with thick crust (300g)

 - 2 small potatoes